congxuma/learngit/readme.txt

-Git is a version cnotrol system
+Git is distribututed version control system
-Git is free software
+Git is free software.